-Your child has had blood tests to see how much oxygen he or she needs.
-Based on these tests, the doctor has prescribed the amount of oxygen your child should have at home.
+Your child has had blood tests to see how much oxygen they need.
+Based on these tests, your child should has been prescribed the amount of oxygen they should have at home.
 This amount of oxygen is a prescription.
 Decreasing the amount of oxygen can be harmful.
-It should not be decreased without your child’s doctor's order.
+It should not be decreased without an order from your health care provider.

 Oxygen equipment and supplies will be provided by a home health company.
 You will meet with the company representative before your child goes home.
-He or she will bring the equipment to your home, set it up, tell you how it works, and how to take care of it.
+They will bring the equipment to your home, set it up, tell you how it works, and how to take care of it.

 Some newborn infants may also go home with an apnea monitor.
-The apnea monitor is made to sound an alarm if your infant has either apnea (a pause in breathing) or bradycardia (slow heart rate).
+The apnea monitor is made to sound an alarm if your infant has either a pause in breathing (apnea) or slow heart rate (bradycardia).
 You will be taught how to use the monitor before you go home.

 Some children may go home with a pulse-oximeter.
 The pulse-oximeter sounds an alarm if your child’s oxygen level or pulse rate falls.
-The rate is determined by the doctor and preset by the homecare company.
-You will be taught how to use the monitor before your child goes home or by the homecare representative when the equipment is delivered to your home.
+The rate is determined by the health care provider and preset by the homecare company.
+You will be taught how to use the monitor before your child goes home or by the homecare staff when the equipment is brought to your home.

 - A nasal cannula is used to give your child oxygen at home.
 It is a small tube with prongs that goes under the nose and around the head (Picture 2).
 The two prongs on the tubing go into the nostrils.

 - Tape the tubing securely to your child's face.
 The tubing can be placed so it goes under or over the ears.
-You may use the kind of tape or other product that is supplied by your homecare company that works best for your child as long as it does not irritate the skin.
+You may use the tape or other product that is supplied by your homecare company.
+Use what works best for your child as long as it does not bother their skin.

 - Make sure the cannula is not too tight.
 It must not pinch at the hairline or leave marks on your child’s face.

 - If the cannula is dirty with mucus, it will need to be changed or cleaned.
-Otherwise, tubing should be changed or cleaned as instructed by your equipment company.
+Otherwise, tubing should be changed or cleaned as taught by your equipment company.

 - Do not change or modify the nasal prongs in any way.
 Nasal cannulas come from the factory with the ends smooth and rounded off.
 Cutting the prongs on cannulas can sharpen the ends and this may hurt your child.

 - The nasal cannula prongs are slightly curved.
-Make certain that the prong tips curve DOWN into the nose following the natural curve of the nasal passage.
-Prongs that are placed wrong can irritate and damage the nasal tissue.
+Make sure the prong tips curve DOWN into the nose following the natural curve of the nasal passage.
+Prongs that are placed wrong can bother and damage the nasal tissue.

-- Oxygen should be humidified (have moisture added).
+- Oxygen should have moisture added (humidified).
 This keeps the lining of your child’s nose moist so it does not crack and become sore.

 - Take the cannula off during your child's bath time long enough to wash his face.
 Then re-tape it in place for the rest of bath time.
-If your child does not tolerate brief periods without oxygen, leave the oxygen in place.
+If your child does not breathe for brief periods without oxygen, leave the oxygen in place.

 - Change the tape and location of the tape every day.
 If your child's skin is red, you may need to use a different type of tape or ask your homecare company about other products that may be available.